phzx3691/CBAS-full/README.md

 ---

-2. Run through promts in set-up and once installed, restart terminal to finish.
+2. Run through prompts in set-up and once installed, restart terminal to finish.

 3. *If you'd prefer that conda's base environment not be activated on startup:
-  (This would be so conda does not auto-activate everytime you start your terminal)
+  (This would be so conda does not auto-activate every time you start your terminal)

   ```bash
     conda config --set auto_activate_base false
   ```